binarybottle/optimize_layouts/keyboards/tests/README_tests.txt

-# The cluster is giving memory errors, so the following are tests that process
+# The NSF cluster is giving memory errors, so the following are tests to process
-# a single config file to optimize 14, 13, 12, then 11 letter assignments.
+# a single config file that optimizes 14, 13, 12, then 11 letter assignments.

 scp tests.tar.gz aklein1@bridges2.psc.edu:keyboard_optimizer/optimize_layouts/output/tests.tar.gz
 ssh aklein1@bridges2.psc.edu